 - Keep nappies and changing materials on each floor of the house.
 It’s safer than carrying the baby up and down stairs

 Epilepsy Action has more tips for caring for babies and young children when you have epilepsy.

 Do I need my epilepsy medicines adjusting after the birth?

 If your epilepsy medicine was increased while you were pregnant, it may need re-assessing once your baby is born.
 Otherwise, you might get side-effects from taking too much.
 It’s worth talking with your doctor or epilepsy nurse about this and also having a plan in place.
 You can use page 4 of the epilepsy maternity toolkit to do this.

-It’s usual to feel a bit down, fearful, or anxious in the first week after having a baby.
+It’s usual to feel a bit down, tearful, or anxious in the first week after having a baby.
 This is called the ‘baby blues’.
-The baby blues don’t usually last more than two weeks, but if they do, it could be post-natal depression (PND).
+Feeling like this doesn’t usually last more than two weeks, but if it does, it could be post-natal depression (PND).

 Depression and other mental health conditions are common in women with epilepsy.
-Some studies suggest that mothers with epilepsy have a high risk of post-natal depression too.
-If you have symptoms of post-natal depression, talk to your health visitor or doctor.
+Some studies suggest that mothers with epilepsy have a high risk of PND too.
+If you have symptoms of PND, talk to your health visitor or doctor.
 They will be able to help you.
-You can read about other women with PND on the Royal College of Psychiatrists website.
+You can read about other women with PND on the Royal College of Psychiatrists’ website.